Attorney Martoccio has recovered over $60,000,000 for employees

 If you are absent for medical reasons, you should always follow your company’s policy for calling out of work.
 In addition, you should make the employer aware, in writing (text, email, etc.), of the specific medical condition that you are missing work because of and your potential return to work date, if possible.

-Yes, there are many situations in which you can negotiate a more favorable severance package.
-If you believe you have been wrongfully terminated, you should consult with an attorney prior to entering into the proposed severance agreement.
 Often times, employers will offer severance agreements to employees that they believe have the potential for a legal claim, in an effort to get the employee to release their claims prior to seeking legal counsel.
 In order to ensure that your rights are protected and you are receiving just compensation, you should consult with an attorney before signing a severance agreement.

 Yes, you do not need to be terminated in order to bring a legal claim.
 While not all situations involving current employees are ripe for bringing a legal claim, there are many scenarios in which a current employee can make and succeed with a legal claim against their employer.
 Many times, an experienced employment attorney can negotiate a resolution to a claim prior to the situation escalating to the point of a termination or resignation.